 Tofu “Noodles” – 豆腐丝 (doufu si)

 You thought zucchini noodles were the cutting edge…These tofu noodles are somewhat similar in texture to tofu skin, but are cut in the shape of thin noodles and have a denser texture.
 The actual translation of is shredded tofu or 豆腐丝 (doufu si).
-We cook them with vegetables, a bit of pork, and lots of long hot peppers for a yummy stir fry.
+We cook them with vegetables, a bit of pork, and lots of long hot peppers for a yummy tofu noodle stir fry.
+We also have a tofu noodle salad in our recipe archives as well.
 Readers feel free to request recipes for this ingredient if it looks interesting and you can purchase them near you!Shredded five-spiced tofu or 五香豆腐丝 (wu xiang doufu si) come in slightly different forms than the tofu noodles shown above.
 The texture is similar but everyone has their preferences to a particular brand and form factor so check them out at your local grocery store.